Nevada Securities Fraud Attorneys

-Malecki Law is a boutique, securities firm based in the heart of Wall New York City’s financial district.
+Malecki Law is a boutique, securities fraud law firm based in the heart of New York City’s financial district.
 The firm ensures proper representation in each state and has represented investors across the country, both in state and federal court, as well as in arbitration.
-The majority of lawsuits to recover retail investment losses is, in fact, filed in FINRA’s arbitration forum, which can offer a faster, more efficient way to recover one’s losses than court.
-Malecki Law’s securities lawyers can also help move the process along even faster by regularly ensuring that its eligible clients are granted expedited case status from the case’s outset.
+The majority of lawsuits to recover retail investment losses are, in fact, filed in FINRA’s arbitration forum, which can offer a faster, more efficient way to recover one’s losses compared to court.
+Malecki Law’s securities fraud lawyers can also help move the process along even faster by regularly ensuring that its eligible clients are granted expedited case status from the case’s outset.
 Another big advantage of suing a wrongdoer in FINRA arbitration is that the awards are binding, requiring payment within 30 days of the award.
 Arbitration awards also have very limited grounds for appeal, making recovery efforts much less prolonged than filing in court.
 This is a good thing, especially for elderly investors, who have less time to lose because of their age, and who are more prone to suffer more financial hardship than other investors because of the continually increasing burden of age-related medical and care expenses.

 In addition to representing defrauded retail investors, Malecki Law offers a broad range of representations in other securities matters.
-The firm’s experienced, New York attorneys also represents financial professionals in employment disputes against their financial institution employers, whether in contractual, promissory note disputes or expungement matters to remove defamatory remarks and customer complaints on a Form U5.
+The firm’s experienced, securities fraud attorneys also represent financial professionals in employment disputes against their financial institution employers, whether in contractual, promissory note disputes or expungement matters to remove defamatory remarks and customer complaints on a Form U5.
 Malecki Law also provides extensive regulatory defense representation to anyone in receipt of a FINRA 8210 request letter, or a subpoena request for documents or testimony from FINRA, the SEC, or state regulators like the Nevada Securities Division.
 If you have questions about whether you have a case or if Malecki Law is right for you, call us for a free consultation.